merenlab/anvio/anvio/docs/workflows/ecophylo.md

 }
 ```

+### FIXME: discussing MUSCLE alignment and manual curation
+- MUSCLE parameters: link to [documentation](https://www.drive5.com/muscle/muscle.html)
+- Ecophylo default so it's fast
+- Manual curation might be necessary, check the length distribution of the gene family
+    - you can use min-gene-coverage to automatically filter out outliers BUT be careful because their could be novel biology you are removing
+    - problems are probably caused by gene calling
+    -

 ### discovery-mode: ALL open-reading frames

 However, maybe you're a risk taker, a maverick explorer of metagenomes.
 Complete or partial you accept all genes and their potential tree bending shortcomings!
 In this case, set `--filter-out-partial-gene-calls false` in the %(workflow-config)s.